-Broadcast, streaming and digital audio and video recording services for meetings and events are available on request.
-Requests for the recording of closed meetings and access to closed meeting recordings is restricted to the chair or secretary of the meeting.
-Such requests should be addressed to the Chief of the Broadcast and Conference Support Section (request-for-services@un.org).
+Broadcast, streaming and digital audio and video recording services are available for meetings and events.
+Requests for the recording of closed meetings and access to closed meeting recordings are restricted to the Chair or secretary of the meeting.
+For virtual meetings and events, the Broadcast and Conference Support Section provides interpretation platforms, broadcast, webcast, streaming and audio and video recording services.
+Requests for such services should be communicated as early as possible and no later than 5 working days prior to the meeting or event.